 What to Do After a Construction Site Injury

 Construction sites are extremely dangerous locations.
-Even when following strict health & safety regulations, the possibility of an accident occurring remains high.
+Personal injury lawsuits due to construction injuries are common.
+Even when following strict health & safety regulations, the possibility of getting injured on the job while working construction remains high.
 With frequent working at heights, use of scaffolding, heavy plant and machinery, and numerous power tools, it is unsurprising that construction accounted for 23 of the 155 workplace fatalities recorded in Michigan in 2018.

 What action should construction workers take if they have been injured in a construction site accident?
 What are their rights?
 And what compensation will they receive?

 Just like if you are injured in a car accident, you may have costly medical bills to pay.

 You need an experienced firm of dedicated construction accident attorneys to help you if an injury occurred while at work.
 Construction accident lawyers can help you navigate the often confusing and convoluted laws and regulations related to construction sites and get you the compensation you deserve.